Navigation

 6. Luncheon Report Committee: This committee shall prepare and circulate a regular report of the luncheon, weekly, through which the membership is informed of the activities of the club.

 a.
-The Committee shall encourage members to nominate candidates for membership and shall distribute the Amherst Club information brochure and nomination forms to members. (adopted August 4, 2010): The membership application will require two references and no longer requires a sponsor.
+The Membership Committee shall encourage members to invite candidates for membership and shall distribute The Amherst Club brochure and application forms to members.

 b.
-The Membership Committee shall review all applications for eligibility according to the criteria, and submit completed applications to the Board of Directors for approval.
+The Membership Committee shall review applications for eligibility according to the criteria (see Bylaws, Article II, Section 2.1 Composition) and shall submit the completed application with the Committee’s recommendation to the Board for approval.

 c.
-(Adopted October 5, 2010) The Board may act by e-mail on the recommendations of the Membership Committee for new member applications unless the Membership Committee or any Board Member requests a meeting.
-Rationale: timliness, limits on extra meetings, privacy of deliberations
+The Board may act by email on the new member application unless the Membership Committee or any Board member requests a meeting to discuss qualifications.

 8. Nominating Committee: In preparation for each annual election, the Nominating Committee shall propose a slate of officers and standing committee chairs who shall, if elected, serve for one year beginning July 1st.
 The immediate Past President shall Chair the Nominating Committee.

-9. Program Committee: The Program Committee shall obtain speakers or other programs for the weekly luncheon meetings and shall inform the Web Master about the speakers and subject matter.
+9. Program Committee: The Program Committee shall obtain speakers or other programs for the weekly luncheon meetings and shall inform the Web Master and club members thru the google.group website about the speakers and subject matter.

 10. Web Master: This officer shall maintain the Club website and be informed of upcoming programs, events and luncheon speakers.